neonmercenary/procurement_repo/README.md

 ### **The "Firewall" Logic**

 Unlike standard Web3 wallets, SnowGate acts as a **State-Aware Vault**.
-It doesn't just send money; it verifies the **Temporal Validity** of a trade using block timestamps.
+It verifies the **Temporal Validity** of a trade using block timestamps.
 If a vendor fails to deliver within the block-anchored window, the corporate budget is automatically unlocked and reverted.

 ---